How to Sell Compost? Turning Your Black Gold Into Cash

 Facebook Marketplace

 If you are looking to sell occasionally and don’t want anything too formal like a website, then Facebook Marketplace is a great place to start.
 If you are only selling occasionally, it is free and if you are going to do it commercially there is a 5% fee.
-Facebook marketplace is a particularly good option because the people that see the marketplace offers are usually local.
+Facebook marketplace is a particularly good option because the people who see the marketplace offers are usually local.

 If you are looking to regularly produce and sell compost, you can also set up a Facebook Page and/or Group to help drive interest.